-In this perspective we can say that the duality of rational thought (La Scuola di Atene) and the unity of theological and mystical thought (La Disputa del Sacramento) find an ideal synthesis in Broadway Boogie Woogie where the duality of opposite lines turns into a unity and this reopens to duality.
-Unity reopens to the contradictory solicitations of reason and the real world avoiding to become clogged in preconceived and dogmatic formulas.
+In this perspective we can say that the duality of rational thought (La Scuola di Atene) and the unity of theological and mystical thought (La Disputa del Sacramento) find an ideal synthesis in Broadway Boogie Woogie where duality turns into unity and this reopens to duality.

+Unity reopens to the contradictory solicitations of reason avoiding to become clogged in preconceived and dogmatic formulas.

-The twentieth-century painting can be considered, mutatis mutandis, an ideal synthesis of the sixteenth-century frescoes.
+Mutatis mutandis, the 20th century painting can be considered an ideal synthesis of the 16th century frescoes.